TWVyY3VyaW8K/Valtool/README.md

 ### Configuration
-You must have the lastest installation of Valgrind
+You must have the latest installation of Valgrind

 ### Help